oxygine/oxygine-framework/doc/fonts.md

 Where:

 - file="main.bmfc" is your BMFont configuration file
-- chars="eng.txt" is text (TF-16 LE encoding) with symbols to export
+- chars="eng.txt" is file (TF-16 LE encoding) with text (symbols) to export

-> read more about process_xml2.py tool
+> read more about [oxyresbuild](https://bitbucket.org/oxygine/oxygine-framework/wiki/atlasses) tool